Mahakisore7/LAN-Chat-/README.md

 - **User Management**
   - Each user is identified by a **username**.
-  - Inactive users are auto-removed after `15 seconds`.
+  - Online users are stored with their IP and last active timestamp.

 ---